MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/rms-for-individuals-user-sign-up.md

 ## To sign up for RMS for individuals

-1. Using a Windows or Mac computer, go to the [Microsoft Rights Management page](https://portal.office.com/signup?sku=RMS).
+1. Using a Windows or Mac computer, or a mobile device, go to the [Microsoft Rights Management page](https://portal.office.com/signup?sku=RMS).

 2. Type in the email address that you use for your organization, such as **janetm@contoso.com** or **p.dover@fabrikam.com**.